qwertie/loyc.net/loyc-trees/index.md

 <iframe src="https://www.youtube.com/embed/ttLc9iuxEro"
     width="600" height="340" frameborder="0" allowfullscreen></iframe>

 In 2016 the concept of "custom literals" was introduced in the LES3 language.
 Custom literals in LES3 are a pair of strings: one represents the value of the literal in string form, and the other is a type marker, which indicates both the data type of a value and its syntax.
-For example, the byte array `{'H','e','l','l','o','!',0,1,2,3,4,5,6,7,8,9,10}` could be represented in LES3 is with `bais"Hello!\b@PHCA@TFAp`IB`"` which uses Byte Array In String encoding (Here are [Java](https://stackoverflow.com/a/56712198/22820) and  [C#](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Essentials/Utilities/ByteArrayInString.cs)) implementation of BAIS).
+For example, the byte array `{'H','e','l','l','o','!',0,1,2,3,4,5,6,7,8,9,10}` could be represented in LES3 is with ``bais"Hello!\b@PHCA@TFAp`IB`"`` which uses Byte Array In String encoding (Here are [Java](https://stackoverflow.com/a/56712198/22820) and  [C#](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Essentials/Utilities/ByteArrayInString.cs) implementation of BAIS).
 The four-character string "bais" is the type marker, and "Hello, world!\b@PHCA@TFAp`IB`" is the value encoded in a string.

 Custom literals are stored without escape sequences, so `\b` is stored as a single character 8 (not as two characters `\` and `b`).

 Originally custom literals were stored in the `Value` of the Loyc tree, but in 2020 the standard Loyc tree now formally supports two-string custom literals via two extra properties `TextValue` and `TypeMarker`.
 In total, there are now three properties specific to literals:

 1. `Value`, which is any object (e.g. byte array {'H','e','l','l','o','!',0,1,2,3,4,5,6,7,8,9,10})
 2. `TypeMarker`, which indicates type and syntax (e.g. "bais").
 By convention, ordinary strings have a zero-length type marker, and numeric formats begin with an underscore (_).
 The underscore by itself represents the general number format (as in JSON, it may be integer or floating point).
+As for identifiers, the `TypeMarker` can be any string whatsoever.
 3. `TextValue`, which is a string from the original source code with any escape sequences removed (e.g. "Hello, world!\b@PHCA@TFAp`IB`" where `\b` represents character 8)

 A literal's `Value` property should always be valid; if an unrecognized `TypeMarker` is used then the `Value` and `TextValue` should refer to the same string.